TroyFletcher/Emacs_openscad_shorthand/README.md

 ```

 ### NOTE: Whitespace in source buffer is ignored, but recommended
-### NOTE: Flet on some versions will throw a warning to use cl-flet, but cl-flet rejects reassignment of t, so ignore it.
-Reducing syntax and improving feedback is what is important, not adhering to standards. t should be translate!
+~~### NOTE: Flet on some versions will throw a warning to use cl-flet, but cl-flet rejects reassignment of t, so ignore it.
+Reducing syntax and improving feedback is what is important, not adhering to standards. t should be translate!~~ Fixed this by switching to cl-letf, which requires package cl-lib!

 # SHORTHAND SYNTAX